famiuer/famiuer.github.io/_posts/2019-04-17-remote-query-user.markdown

 categories: blog
 ---

 Today a colleague asked me if I was logging on a workstation remotely when I was not.
 She got the answer and asked others.
-I thought there must be a tool or method to check the remote login status without logging in by remote desktop.
+I thought there must be a tool or method to check the remote login status without logging in via remote desktop.

-I searched and found that PowerShell and _quser.exe_ can achieve the purpose within a domain.
+I searched and found that using PowerShell and _quser.exe_ can achieve the purpose within a company domain.

 Open PowerShell and run following commands after replacing the COMPUTERNAME